- The BAT Token: The Foundation of Brave

 How to Become a Brave Publisher

-For users that are already producing content with the intention of ranking on popular search engines, Brave Publisher offers a route to generate extra income.
+For users who are already producing content with the intention of ranking on popular search engines, Brave Publisher offers a route to generate extra income.
 Users can sign up with an account on the Brave website, which will allow them to accept BAT tokens on a range of platforms.
-These include Twitter, Youtube, Reddit, Twitch, and of course, the publisher’s website.
+These include Twitter, YouTube, Reddit, Twitch, and of course, the publisher’s website.

 Brave provides publishers with most of the tools available on current platforms such as the number of views and what channels are performing the best.
 These can be integrated with the platforms mentioned above to help creators get the most out of their analytics.